cheche-henry/Phase-1-project-Hospital-app-/README.md

    The web application is utilizes: HTML, CSS, Javascripit and JSON server

    ### Minimum viable product
-   As a user I can:
+   As a user I can:<br />
-   >Enter a patient’s details(height, age, mass, registration date)
+   Enter a patient’s details(height, age, mass, registration date).<br />
-   >Retrieve a patient’s details by searching a patient’s ID
+   Retrieve a patient’s details by searching a patient’s ID.<br />
-   >Delete a patient from database
+   Delete a patient from database.<br />
-   >Read and write articles
+   Read and write articles.

    ### Live links
-   Website link :
+   Website link :<br />
-   Link to patient database: https://hospitalapp.onrender.com/patients Link to article database: https://hospitalapp.onrender.com/articles
+   Link to patient database: https://hospitalapp.onrender.com/patients<br />
+   Link to article database: https://hospitalapp.onrender.com/articles

 ## Developer